Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 The exam tests when to use a Data Graph versus querying DMOs directly.
 The answer depends on the use case: real-time agent grounding and next-best-action scenarios require Data Graphs; batch segmentation for email campaigns can tolerate DMO-level queries.
 Candidates who don’t understand this distinction will select the wrong architecture for scenario-based questions.

-Calculated Insights operate at a different layer.
-They compute profile-level metrics (lifetime value, engagement score, purchase frequency) and store them as attributes on the Unified Individual.
-The architectural point the exam probes is that Calculated Insights run on a schedule, not in real time.
-If a use case requires a metric that reflects a transaction that happened 10 minutes ago, Calculated Insights won’t serve that requirement.
-The correct architecture is either a real-time Data Stream update or a Data Graph query against the raw transaction DMO.
+Calculated Insights run on a schedule, not in real time.
+That single fact eliminates them as the correct answer for any scenario specifying sub-minute freshness.
+If a use case needs a metric that reflects a transaction from 10 minutes ago, the right architecture is a real-time Data Stream update or a Data Graph query against the raw transaction DMO.

 Segmentation Architecture and Activation Targets